fbpx

-Choosing the right pen name is kind of like finding your one true love–it’s critical to your long-term happiness and often requires trying on a bunch of different variations before you find the perfect match.
+Choosing the right pen name is kind of like finding your one true loveâit’s critical to your long-term happiness and often requires exploring lots of options before settling on the perfect fit.

-Back in the days when I attended in-person romance writing meetings (RWA and then our break-off group), we sometimes had heated debates about why a person would want to publish under a made-up name.
-Some people felt it was important to hide their true identity, while others believed just as strongly that people who used a fake name were communicating that they had something to hide—which felt unethical.
+Back in the days when I attended in-person romance writing meetings (RWA and then our break-off group), we had heated debates about why a person would want to publish under a made-up name.
+Some people felt it was important to hide their true identity, while others believed just as strongly that people who used a fake name were communicating that they had something to hideâwhich felt unethical.

 Why I write with a pen name

 When I published my first work of fiction, I used my real name, which, I admit scared me.
-But at the time I leaned more toward the, “I have nothing to hide” belief.
+But at the time I leaned more toward the, âI have nothing to hideâ belief.

 As I learned more about publishing and how to turn my hobby into a career, I met over a hundred romance authors who were farther along their path than I was.
 And what I learned was that the majority published with pen name.